wallarm/api-firewall/docs/installation-guides/api-mode.md

 ## Requirements

 * [Installed and configured Docker](https://docs.docker.com/get-docker/)
-* [SQLite database](https://www.sqlite.org/index.html) with the `openapi_schemas` table containing one or more [OpenAPI 3.0 specifications](https://swagger.io/specification/).
-The table should adhere to the following schema:
+* [SQLite database](https://www.sqlite.org/index.html) with the table containing one or more [OpenAPI 3.0 specifications](https://swagger.io/specification/).
+The database can be of one of the following formats:

+    === "SQLite database V1"
+        * Table name is `openapi_schemas`.
         * `schema_id`, integer (auto-increment) - ID of the specification.
         * `schema_version`, string - Specification version.
 You can assign any preferred version.
 When this field changes, API Firewall assumes the specification itself has changed and updates it accordingly.
         * `schema_format`, string - The specification format, can be `json` or `yaml`.
         * `schema_content`, string - The specification content.
+    === "SQLite database V2"
+        Use this format if you need to control whether a specification from the database has been handled by the API Firewall or not.

+        * Table name is `openapi_schemas`.
+        * `schema_id`, integer (auto-increment) - ID of the specification.
+        * `schema_version`, string - Specification version.
+You can assign any preferred version.
+When this field changes, API Firewall assumes the specification itself has changed and updates it accordingly.
+        * `schema_format`, string - The specification format, can be `json` or `yaml`.
+        * `schema_content`, string - The specification content.
+        * `status`, string - Specifies whether a specification is `new` (not yet processed) or `applied` (already processed).
+It is expected to be set to `new` by default.

+            At startup, the API Firewall automatically updates processed specification status from `new` to `applied`.

+            During the `APIFW_SPECIFICATION_UPDATE_PERIOD`, only specifications marked as `new` receive updates.

 ## Running the API Firewall container